lawrennd/old_talks/_business/the-supply-chain-of-ideas.md

 I never got a chance to talk to Jeff in person about this, but I did spend a lot of time with the Jeff inside my head.
 And here's what he said to me.

-He said: Neil, I don't know what the future's going to look like in terms of innovation.
-But I do know that my store is never going to want to pay more for ideas, it's never going to want to have to wait longer for those ideas to be deployed for our customers and it's never going to want to have fewer ideas available.
+He said: "Neil, I don't know what the future's going to look like in terms of innovation.
+But I do know that my store is never going to want to pay more for ideas, it's never going to want to have to wait longer for those ideas to be deployed for our customers and it's never going to want to have fewer ideas available."

 Now, apart maybe I'm not a very imaginative person, or maybe I was putting too little effort into imagining Jeff, or maybe I was spending too much time working on supply chain, but I started thinking.
 Huh, that sounds an awful lot like what Jeff says about delivering parcels.
 And that's how the idea for the "Supply Chain of Ideas" came about.